 The clinic is situated on the first floor of the Innovation Centre, in St Cross business centre, along Monks Brook.
 Your Satnav may take you left of Dodnor Lane but there is no access along this road.
 Please Note - this clinic is not on the hospital site or in the Laidlaw Day Hospital.
 Please do not attend the hospital site.

 There is free parking at the Innovation Centre; however we cannot guarantee a parking space.

 Other transport options

 The nearest bus stops are those for the hospital, on Hunny Hill (opposite B&Q).
 It is about 0.5 mile walk from the bus stop, cutting through the hospital car park.

 The clinic is on the first floor; the building has disabled access, with disabled parking outside the front door.
 There is a lift to the first floor.

 What to do on arrival

-The physiotherapy office door will be open, if there is no administrator, please do not knock on the clinic doors inside the room unless you have arrived late.
+The physiotherapy office door will be open, if there is no administrator; please do not knock on the clinic doors inside the room unless you have arrived late.
 Please take a seat in the Ascenti waiting area.
 This is beyond the Ascenti office, through the double doors and into the Resource Centre, immediately on your right.
-Please take a seat in the small waiting area next to the water fountain.
-Your physiotherapist will come out to meet you there.
+Please take a seat in the small waiting area next to the water fountain and not in the main room which is for staff members.
+Your physiotherapist will collect you from there.